 The formal resolution process is a method by which Hampshire College reviews and addresses alleged violations of one or more community standards and/or College policies.
 The formal resolution process is typically reserved for matters that include, but are not limited to:

 The College and its appointed community standards administrators are given the discretion to determine if an alleged community standards violation is processed through the formal or information resolution process.
-The Dean of Students Office and Office of Community Standards and Student Accountability may elect to refer the matter immediately through the informal resolution process based on available information.
+The Office of Community Standards and Student Accountability may elect to refer the matter immediately through the informal resolution process based on available information.
 Different from the informal resolution process, students referred through the formal resolution process will not be given the right or ability to request that the matter be reviewed through the informal resolution process.
-Reported violations of the sexual misconduct, relationship violence, and stalking policy will follow a process outlined in that policy.
+Reported violations of the Title IX grievance policy will follow a process outlined in that policy.

 A student, student organization, or athletic team assigned to attend an administrative hearing as part of the formal resolution process may elect to forego the administrative hearing and request to have the matter reviewed and addressed through a community standards review board (CSRB).
 Unlike administrative hearings, students(s), student organizations, or athletic teams assigned to have the matter reviewed and addressed through a CSRB do not have the option to request that the matter be addressed through an administrative hearing versus a CSRB.